1211ciel/node/words.md

 Her attitude was implicit in the answer she gave us.
 Her attitude was implicit in the answer she gave us.
 Her attitude was implicit in the answer she gave us.

+view 观看
+view view view view view
+view view view view view
+view view view view view
+view view view view view
+The mountain is best viewed from the north side.
+The mountain is best viewed from the north side.
+The mountain is best viewed from the north side.
+The mountain is best viewed from the north side.
+The mountain is best viewed from the north side.

+physical 身体的
+physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.

+physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.

+industry 企业
+industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry
+It should be something our whole industry adopts.
+It should be something our whole industry adopts.
+It should be something our whole industry adopts.
+It should be something our whole industry adopts.
+It should be something our whole industry adopts.

+given 考虑到
+given given given given given
+given given given given given
+given given given given given
+given given given given given
+Given their inexperience,they have done a good job.
+Given their inexperience,they have done a good job.
+Given their inexperience,they have done a good job.
+Given their inexperience,they have done a good job.
+Given their inexperience,they have done a good job.

+fall 落下
+fall fall fall fall fall
+fall fall fall fall fall
+fall fall fall fall fall
+fall fall fall fall fall
+Bombs fell on the town.
+Bombs fell on the town.
+Bombs fell on the town.
+Bombs fell on the town.
+Bombs fell on the town.

+environment 环境
+environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment environment Genes and environment interact to influence psychological activity.
+Genes and environment interact to influence psychological activity.
+Genes and environment interact to influence psychological activity.
+Genes and environment interact to influence psychological activity.
+Genes and environment interact to influence psychological activity.

+digital 数字的
+digital digital digital digital digital digital digital digital digital digital digital digital digital digital digital ditigal digital digital digital digital
+He has a digital watch.
+He has a digital watch.
+He has a digital watch.
+He has a digital watch.
+He has a digital watch.

+decline 拒绝
+decline decline decline decline decline decline decline decline decline decline decline decline decline decline decline decline
+Ma'am,I'm sorry but your credit card has been decline.
+Ma'am,I'm sorry but your credit card has been decline.
+Ma'am,I'm sorry but your credit card has been decline.
+Ma'am,I'm sorry but your credit card has been decline.
+Ma'am,I'm sorry but your credit card has been decline.

+course 进程
+course course course course course course course course course course course course course course course course course course course course
+It was one of those ideas that change the course of history.
+It was one of those ideas that change the course of history.
+It was one of those ideas that change the course of history.
+It was one of those ideas that change the course of history.
+It was one of those ideas that change the course of history.

+career 职业
+career career career career career career career career career career career career career career career career career career career career
+Young as I am,I already know what career I want to follow.
+Young as I am,I already know what career I want to follow.
+Young as I am,I already know what career I want to follow.
+Young as I am,I already konw what career I want to follow.
+Young as I am,I already konw what career I want to follow.

+opponent 对手
+opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent opponent
+She is one of the strongest opponent of tax reform.
+She is one of the strongest opponent of tax reform.
+She is one of the strongest opponent of tax reform.
+She is one of the strongest opponent of tax reform.
+She is one of the strongest opponent of tax reform.

+commit 干
+commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit commit
+He committed suicide rather than sell out to the enemy.
+He committed suicide rather than sell out to the enemy.
+He committed suicide rather than sell out to the enemy.
+He committed suicide rather than sell out to the enemy.
+He committed suicide rather than sell out to the enemy.